Every website is a little different, but nearly every site can benefit from these core pages

 An About Page

-You don’t have to call it your “About” page – though it’s not a bad idea.
+You don’t have to call it your “About Us” page (though it’s not a bad idea) – many businesses call it things like “Our Story,” “Our Details,” or “Who We Are,” for example.
 But somewhere on your site, you need to say who you are as a business.
+Talk about your history as a company, your mission statement, or your goals.
 Your pitch can be short, sweet, and to the point, but it has to leave an impression of trust and approachability.

 A Contact Page